 Assigning Brands To Locations

-Power is the right choice for doing that.
-The Power add-on allows for simple categories or complex parent/child relationships between categories.
+Power add-on for WPSLP (DIY) or the Professional level plan (or higher) for MySLP is the right choice for doing that.
+Either allows for simple categories or parent/child relationships between categories.
 Locations can be assigned to one or more categories.
 Your users can then search for locations based on those categories.

 Add a category for each brand you offer and your users will be able to filter locations showing only those that offer specific brands.

-A. Category ranking is a feature when you are using the Power Add-on and the category manager.
+Category ranking is a feature when you are using the Power Add-on (for the self managed WPSLP plugin) or the Professional or higher level subscription for MYSLP SaaS with the category manager.
 The rank is used to sort the categories which will affect the map marker that is used when a location has been assigned more than one category.
 Following the page ranking paradigm set by WordPress, the rank field is a simple numeric weighting for the categories.
 This extended data attribute for categories makes it easy to re-arrange the “weight” of categories for map marker selection without mangling category slugs.
 The lower the number, the higher the precedence for the map marker.

-If you have the Power Add-on ( Tagalong Legacy documentation is on home site old docs page) you will see a header tab in your Store Locator Plus menu labeled Categories.
-This is where you can establish and manage settings and determine the categories you want to add in the form section of the user interface.
-The two sub sections under Categories is Settings and Taxonomy.
+If you have the Power add on for WordPress or the Power / Professional / Enterprise level for MySLP you will see a header tab in your Store Locator Plus menu labeled Categories.
+This is where you can establish and manage settings and determine the categories you want to add within the form section of the user interface.

-With the Power add-on there are options to tag a location or assign a category to a location.
-Previously this was done via two separate add-ons, ProPack (Legacy) vs Tagalong (Legacy).
+With the Power add-on there are options to tag a location or assign a category to a location or do both.

 Can the stores be categorized by more than one taxonomy?
 Not multiple tags in a single taxonomy, but multiple tags from multiple taxonomies?